Actively Recruiting

 You may qualify if you...

-- Diagnosis of severe alopecia areata with a Severity of Alopecia Tool (SALT) score of 25 or higher (at least 25% scalp hair loss) at screening and baseline
+- Diagnosis of severe alopecia areata with a SALT score of 25 or higher (at least 25% scalp hair loss) at screening and baseline.

-- Current episode of alopecia areata lasting less than 8 years
+- Current episode of alopecia areata is less than 8 years in duration.

 You will not qualify if you...

-- Diagnosis of other types of alopecia that interfere with alopecia areata evaluation, including female pattern hair loss, male pattern hair loss Stage III or higher, traction alopecia, lichen planopilaris, discoid lupus, frontal fibrosing alopecia, central centrifugal cicatricial alopecia, folliculitis decalvans, trichotillomania, and telogen effluvium
+- Diagnosis of other types of alopecia that interfere with assessment, including female pattern hair loss, male pattern hair loss (Stage III or higher), traction alopecia, lichen planopilaris, discoid lupus, frontal fibrosing alopecia, central centrifugal cicatricial alopecia, folliculitis decalvans, trichotillomania, and telogen effluvium.

-- Diagnosis of other inflammatory scalp, eyebrow, or eyelash disorders that interfere with alopecia areata evaluation, including seborrheic dermatitis, scalp psoriasis, atopic dermatitis, and tinea capitis
+- Other inflammatory scalp, eyebrow, or eyelash disorders interfering with alopecia areata evaluation, such as seborrheic dermatitis, scalp psoriasis, atopic dermatitis, and tinea capitis.

-- Active infection requiring intravenous anti-infective treatment within 30 days or oral/intramuscular anti-infective treatment within 14 days before baseline visit
+- Active infections requiring intravenous anti-infective treatment within 30 days or oral/intramuscular treatment within 14 days before baseline.

-- Chronic recurring infection or active viral infection making the participant unsuitable for the study according to investigator assessment
+- Chronic recurring or active viral infections that make the participant unsuitable for the study.

 AI-Screening